octobercms/docs/3.x/extend/resources/publishing-packages.md

 git tag -a v2.0.1 -m "Version 2 is here!"
 ```

+### Incrementing the Version File

 In addition to tagging, you should also increment the version file found in your [plugin version file](../system/plugins.md) or [theme settings](../../cms/themes/settings.md).
+This file instructs the October CMS gateway about the latest version, and contains previous the version history.

+To help understand how this works:

+- The gateway use the version file found in the **default branch** of the repo.
+- Composer will install and update using the **latest stable tag** of the repo.

+This means the version file in the default branch should always match the latest stable tag in Git.

 ## Private Plugins and Themes